lachlanmcdonald/middleman-redcarpet-shortcodes/readme.md

 - Properties can only contain word-characters: `a-z`, `0-9` or underscores.
 - Values must be enclosed in double-quotes
 - Values can not contain double-quotes (even if escaped)
 - Empty values are allowed, i.e. `property=""`.
-But properties without values are not.
+Properties without values are not allowed.

 ## Handles

 Handles are defined as static methods on the `Shortcodes` class.
-You can add handles by adding additional static methods:
+You can add handles by adding additional static methods to the class.

+- Each proprety-value combination is passed as a hash to the first argument.
+- All properties are passed as symbols, i.e. `:title` in the sample code below.
+- All values are passed as strings
+- If there is more than one property with the same name, the property value will instead be an array of strings.

 ```ruby
 class Shortcodes